quimnuss/EcoDuet/README.md

 ### Immediate

-[ ] Add an interaction cube to modify r
+[ ] Fix float overflow - forced 200 but they atill give birth
 [ ] Actually write a help
 [ ] Let the player kill animals for now as a "debug"-ish tool to get the feel of the ecosystem dynamic [ ] Empty start Fase